pinf/loader-js/README.md

 **class loader** and is **intended to be used as the core to all your JavaScript applications** no matter what platform they run on.

-The loader allows for bootstrapping a consistent and state-of-the-art CommonJS environment for any supported platform (on servers, in browsers, desktop applications, secure sandboxes, and embedded) and thus is ideally suited to be used as the target for the `commonjs` command and the development of cross-platform JavaScript applications and libraries that may be shared with the CommonJS ecosystem.
+The loader allows for bootstrapping a state-of-the-art, consistent and portable CommonJS environment for any supported platform (on servers, in browsers, desktop applications, secure sandboxes, and embedded) and thus is ideally suited to be used as the target for the `commonjs` command and the development of cross-platform JavaScript applications and libraries that may be shared with the CommonJS ecosystem.